 Dr. Bornstein is a Board-certified internist and endocrinologist and continues to care for patients in the Emory Clinic.
 He received his undergraduate degree in mathematics from Dartmouth College and his M.D. and Ph.D.
 (Cell & Molecular Biology) from the Medical College of Georgia.
 He did his internal medicine training at Duke, where he served as assistant chief resident, and his fellowship in endocrinology and metabolism at the Massachusetts General Hospital (MGH) and Harvard Medical School.
 After completing his fellowship, Dr. Bornstein stayed on at the MGH working on the molecular biology of calcium regulation in the laboratory of Dr. Henry Kronenberg, before moving to Atlanta in 1986.

 Dr. Bornstein is a recognized national leader in quality, safety, and the use of information technology in improving healthcare delivery.
 He has served on a number of national committees and advisory bodies in these areas including the Clinical Evaluative Sciences Council Steering Committee and the Risk Adjustment Task Force of the University HealthSystem Consortium (UHC), the Professional and Technical Advisory Committee for the hospital accreditation process of The Joint Commission, the Standards and Survey Procedures Committee of the Joint Commission, and the steering committee of the Integrating Quality Initiative of the Association of American Medical Colleges (which he chaired from 2014-2016).
-Dr. Bornstein currently chairs the Vizient University HealthSystem Consortium Medical Leadership Network Steering Committee and co-chairs the Anthem National Advisory Panel on Value-Based Solutions and serves on the AHRQ PSNet Technical Expert Panel.
+Dr. Bornstein currently chairs the Vizient University HealthSystem Consortium Medical Leadership Network Steering Committee and serves on the AHRQ PSNet Technical Expert Panel.
 In 2012, he was appointed by Georgia Governor Nathan Deal to serve on the Governor’s Special Advisory Commission on Mandated Health Insurance Benefits and in 2014 to serve on the Governor’s Ebola Response Team.
+In 2019, he was appointed to the Georgia Access to Medical Cannabis Commission.
 He also serves on the Board of Directors of the Grady Memorial Hospital Corporation and the CHRISTUS Health Board Quality and Patient Safety Committee.